By avoiding the process of creating and staying in consumption mode, you’re denying the world your gifts.

 Shut your inbox up for a few hours at a time.
 Close it down.
 Life will go on and your email will be waiting for you.
-This comic by Oatmeal is spot-in.
+This comic by Oatmeal is spot-on:

-I have a playlist on in Spotify, I think it’s called Indie Relaxing Acoustic, or Super Chill Zone, or some other hipster-y name.
+Whenever I’m writing, I have Spotify on in the background.
+I almost always write to one of three artists: Pretty Lights, Helios, or the Tron:Legacy Soundtrack.
 It’s music that isn’t distracting and doesn’t make me want to sing or dance.
-That music is great, but not for writing.
+I love singing and dancing, but not when I’m trying to get in my creation zone (unless my creation zone is interpretive dance…).
 Maybe you need singing/dancing music for whatever you’re creating?
 That’s totally fine.

-Another note about writing.
-I shut everything down and write in this handy (free) app called Letterspace.
-I just recently found it.
-It’s beautiful.
-It’s simple.
+Another note about writing: I close every app and write in Bear Writer.
+It’s a beautifully simple writing app.
 I can’t format a single thing or get distracted with tools and widgets.
 I can only write.
 I love it.